pegasd/puppet-cron/README.md

 ```puppet
 include cron
 ```
-This will start managing `/etc/cron.d` directory.
+This will start managing `/etc/cron.d` directory, and also make sure we have the package installed and the service is running.

 **WARNING #1**: Unless you manage files with Puppet in this directory, they WILL be removed!
 This is the major idea behind the tidiness of this module.